Mortgage Broker

 with real momentum.

-Minneapolis has a population of roughly 427,000 residents and anchors a metro of more than three million people.
-A median household income around $81,000 and a median age in the low thirties point to a young, economically active city where many renters are ready to become owners.
+Minneapolis has a population of about 427,499 residents and anchors a Twin Cities metro of roughly 3.79 million people that has added more than 96,000 residents since the 2020 Census.
+A median household income around $80,846 and a median age of 33.4 point to a young, economically active city where many renters are ready to become owners.

 Common loan scenarios in Minneapolis